aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 disqus_title: CLI Stock Ticker with Python and Urwid
 ---

-I do some investing in equities on the side and I've always wanted to build a simple stock ticker in the form of a CLI app that runs in my terminal setup.
-There were a few out there but none that would should show just the information I needed, in a minimalistic fashion.
-So I thought it would be a fun project for me since I don't have much prior experience building a CLI app.
+A bit of context - I do some investing in equities on the side and I've always wanted to build a simple stock ticker in the form of a
+CLI app that runs in my terminal setup.
+There were a few out there but none that would show just the information I needed, in a minimalistic fashion.
+And I thought it would be a fun project for me since I don't have much prior experience building a CLI app.

-So last weekend, I decided to just build one for fun!
-Here is the quick image of it running and you can find the code discussed here over at [https://github.com/aranair/rtscli][gh].
+So last weekend, I decided to build one for fun!
+Here is the quick image of it running and you can find the code over at [https://github.com/aranair/rtscli][gh].

 [![Demo](https://raw.githubusercontent.com/aranair/rtscli/master/rtscli-demo.png)](https://raw.githubusercontent.com/aranair/rtscli/master/rtscli-demo.png)

-### CLI Libraries
+### Python & CLI Libraries

-I've been starting to work with Python more now that I'm doing more data-related work at Pocketmath so language-wise, Python was a natural choice.
-But many other languages do offer packages that can achieve the same result - like the [ccurses][1] library in C.
+I've been starting to work with Python recently - due to the data-related work at Pocketmath.
+So language-wise, Python was a natural choice.
+But honestly, many other languages offer packages that can achieve the same result or more - like the [ccurses][1] library in C.

-For Python, I found a number of different CLI libraries:
+But for Python, I found a number of different libraries for CLIs:

 - [curses][2]
 - [urwid][3]